Grand Teton via Upper Exum

 We only passed a few groups on the way up.
 By 4:30am, we reached the boulder fields at the start of Garnet Canyon and forked right for the Lower Saddle.

 First light was 5:30am.
 At that point, we realized that fog was actually smoke.
-It must have blown in overnight from a wildlife in Idaho.
+It must have blown in from a wildlife in Idaho.

 At 6:20am, we stopped at the spring to refill water bottles and eat breakfast.
-Wildfire haze hid the valley floor below, making for a spooky dawn.
+Wildfire haze hid the valley floor below, a spooky dawn.
 The Tetons were islands of rocks in a sea of smoke.

 For more highlights on the approach, check out the Owen Spalding dry run section of my Picnic trip report.
 For a more comprehensive breakdown, I highly recommend the Wyoming Whiskey guide.